TheyuGao/FC-Virus/README.md

 - C++ Standard: C++11 or higher

 ### Installation Instructions:
-We have submitted the bioconda go-live application, so stay tuned.
+We have submitted the bioconda go-live application, please stay tuned.
 After the application is approved you can install it with the following command:
 1. **Install via Bioconda**:
    Simply run the following command: